santoshkatageri/D-Ops-BOT/README.rst

-# err-jenkins - Jenkins plugin for Err
+# err-OpsGenie - Jenkins plugin for ErrBOT

-Err-jenkins is a plugin for [Err](https://github.com/gbin/err) that allows you to interact with [Jenkins](http://jenkins-ci.org), a continuous integration tool. and This plugin is based on the original work by [benvd](https://github.com/benvd/err-jenkins) with some modifications
+Err-OpsGenie is a plugin for [Err](https://github.com/gbin/err) that allows you to interact with [Jenkins](http://jenkins-ci.org), a continuous integration tool. and This plugin is based on the original work by [benvd](https://github.com/benvd/err-jenkins) with some modifications

 ## Features